surenzimurenzi/Personal-Alexa---Voice-Recognition-Virtual-Assistant/README.md

-# Voice Recognition Virtual Assistant
+# Personal Alexa - Voice Recognition Virtual Assistant

 This is a simple virtual assistant that can recognize and respond to voice commands.

 ## Features